sf-wdi-34/schedule/hw/week-06.md

 1. Work through part of the Rails getting started guide, according to [this training](https://github.com/sf-wdi-34/rails-guides-training/blob/master/README.md).
 This will probably take **3-4** hours.

-With extra time, reference the guide to create another Rails app with a different resource instead of articles - maybe cell phones!
+With extra time, reference the Getting Started guide to create another Rails app with a different resource instead of articles - maybe cell phones!